theseus-os/Theseus/README.md

 First, install package for DHCP server:
 `sudo apt-get install isc-dhcp-server`

-Then run `ifconfig` to view available networking devices and find ethernet device name.
-The ethernet device should be the one that begins with "en" – in my case, the name was "eno1".
+Then run `ifconfig` to view available networking devices and find the network device name, e.g., `eth0`.

-Edit the `/etc/default/isc-dhcp-server` configuration file and add the ethernet device name from the step above to "INTERFACES".
-For me, this looks like `INTERFACES="eno1"`.
+Edit the `/etc/default/isc-dhcp-server` configuration file and add the network device name from the step above to "INTERFACES".
+For me, this looks like `INTERFACES="eth0"`.

 Configure an arbitrary IP address that will be used in the next step:
-`sudo ifconfig [ethernet device name] 192.168.1.105` This command might have to be done each time the computer being used as a server is restarted.
+`sudo ifconfig <network-device-name> 192.168.1.105` This command might have to be done each time the computer being used as a server is restarted.

 Edit the `/etc/dhcp/dhcpd.conf` file by uncommenting the line `authoritative;` and adding a subnet configuration such as the one below:
 ```
 subnet 192.168.1.0 netmask 255.255.255.0 {
   range 192.168.1.20 192.168.1.30;
   option routers 192.168.1.1;
   option broadcast-address 192.168.1.255;
   default-lease-time 600;
   max-lease-time 7200;
 }

 allow booting;
 allow bootp;